20 Kitchen Science Hacks That Actually Work

 Ilo Frey by Pexels

-If you want to get more juice out of your oranges, lemons, or limes, throw them into the microwave for 10-15 seconds.
+If you want to extract more juice from your oranges, lemons, or limes, throw them into the microwave for 10-15 seconds.
 Warming them breaks down the cells inside the fruit, making it easier to extract more juice.
 If you don’t have access to a microwave, you can try rolling the fruit on a counter.

 7. Avoid Tears While Slicing an Onion Through Freezing or Vinegar